clark800/hget/README.md

 hget is a minimalist HTTP/HTTPS download utility written in C.

 #### Features
-* Download progress can be piped to a progress bar utility.
+* Download progress can be sent to an external progress bar utility.
 * Automatically follows HTTP 3xx redirects.
 * If the destination file exists, it will only be downloaded if the modification time on the server is newer than the modification time of the local file